The waxed canvas revival is real, and backpack brands are making the hardy, old-school material more accessible and versatile than ever.

 Made in the US with 10-ounce army duck canvas, the Waxed Ditty Bag is as functional as it is aesthetically pleasing.
 It’s designed to hold essentials when space is more important than organization.
 It’s on the smaller side at 10 liters capacity, though a larger version is available.

 Solid brass grommets and aged-looking hand-spliced cord help the Ditty Bag keep its maritime history, but subtle branding, beautiful hardware and a slim modern shape make the bag perfect for today’s adventurers.
-Includes tin of wax to keep the bag protected as it ages.Check at Best Made Co.
+Includes tin of wax to keep the bag protected as it ages.Shop at Best Made

 Husband and wife Roy Katz and Tanya Fleisher run Winter Session from their Denver storefront, and their Roll-Top Pack captures perfectly the couple’s approach to craftsmanship and quality.